Last updated June 20th, 2023.

 Property agents are commonly seen and used in the Philippines.
 This is in contrast to other places in the region where buyers are found based off referrals from family and friends.

-Commissions for real estate brokers are high, usually depending on the property’s price and location.
+Commissions for Philippines real estate brokers are high compared to the rest of Asia, although it depends on the property’s price and location.
 The rates vary between 2% and 5%, decreasing as the cost of the property increases.

 For example, an agent might list a large mansion for a 2% commission, but they’d charge 5% for a small shophouse apartment.
 Commissions are payable by the seller.

-Several websites help make things easier for buyers and sellers.
+Several top realtor websites help make things easier for buyers and sellers.
 They include RealEstate.ph and Lamudi.com.ph.
-As a seller, commissions can often be minimized through clever use of online portals.
+As a seller, your own payable commission can often be minimized through clever use of online portals.

 Is Buying Philippines Property a Good Investment?

-Real estate values in the Philippines will certainly increase over the longer-term, that’s for sure.
+Real estate values in the Philippines will undoubtedly increase over the longer term, that’s for sure.
 The reality of the country’s demographics will demand it.

 Population growth combined with a resilient economy means that demand for properties in prime locations will rise in the future.
-There’s only so much demand for central real estate – and the Philippines’ ever-stronger consumer class will want it.
+There’s only so much available supply for houses in Manila – and the Philippines’ ever-stronger consumer class will want it.

-With that said, investors should probably wait for a pullback.
 Prices for a luxury condominium in Makati currently rival those of similar apartments in Bangkok or Kuala Lumpur.
-Both of these cities are, broadly speaking, more developed than Manila while sharing its strong points.
+These cities are, broadly speaking, much more developed than Manila while sharing its strong points.

-Landed property in some areas remains a good investment.
-However, this isn’t feasible for a lot of buyers.
+Landed property in some areas remains a good investment in the Philippines.
+However, this isn’t feasible for a lot of foreign buyers.
 It involves dealing with leasehold titles and/or nominee structures.
-The effort and cost is usually just too great.
+The effort and cost are usually just too great.

 For most people, your best option is to wait for an eventual pullback in the market.
 Either that or buy property in a country growing just as fast but with more reasonable prices.